MathieuPlachot/Tasks/README.md

 With a python environment: launch Pomo.py to start the application.

-Without a python environment: Windows executable to be released soon
+Without a python environment: a packaged standalone windows executable is available in Windows folder

 # Enhancements